re-ops/re-core/README.md

 # Basic usage

-We can create and manipulate VMs quickly from the repl, a fluent functional DLS enables us to have rapid provisioning:
+Re-core enables us to create and manipulate VMs quickly from the REPL using a fast functional DSL for rapid provisioning:

 ![re-core-gif](https://re-ops.github.io/re-one/gifs/re-core.gif)